Baltoli/project-docs/notes/log.md

   implementation writeup.
 * More tinkering with LWIP in a way that isn't entirely promising---definitely worth a writeup as "why static analysis on real code is *hard*".

+# 12/4/2017

+* What to look at today?
+Dissertation is at 6700 words with case study, partial lit review, intro and conclusion to come.
+Things to look at doing just now are a look at why it's hard to instrument LWIP, more lit review or trying to find a more "security" oriented property that I can assert.
+Background section could maybe also do with a bit of work, but less important.
+* MOPS paper gives some potential applications of security automata - should look at these and find a similar one that lies on a "hot" code path in some tool.
+* Why can't TESLA express "the program *does not* do something" - these are safety properties after all?
+So far as I can tell, TESLA is not actually capable of expressing these properties.
+* Question is what properties can I assert and check, and can I find somewhere to put them on hot code paths?
+* Things to think about:
+  * TESLA changes the build system - hard to integrate into existing projects
+  * Assertions are written by the programmer - assertion libraries?
+  * Coding style is an obstacle to using TESLA
+  * Why not use TESLA+static as a security guidance tool?
+* Idea: write a reusable library that attempts to stop programmers from using setuid wrong in new projects.
+Maybe not setuid specifically, but a library of checked implementations of things that could easily go wrong when writing C programs.
+* What kind of things can TESLA assert?
+  * Assertions state that on this code path, something holds
+  * Bounded previously / eventually.
+  * Good for managing resources of some kind - file descriptors, locks etc.
+* Typically users are responsible for cleaning up their own resources - what if the library contains TESLA assertions that mandate the user does so?
+* So this library should be easy to integrate and provide (ideally) zero-cost checked abstractions.
+* Another TODO is to fix how the model cheker handles arguments (so that it actually does)
+* The general idea of this seems to be sound - library functions are able to describe their own safe behaviour within the TESLA bounds.
+* There's an interesting point to be made about abstraction layers within a system - TESLA asssertion style allows the programmer to protect *well-defined* access points and to protect the use of those.
+Can then restrict usage of "dangerous" functions.
+* This style is really defensive coding, and would ideally be supported by another pass that prevents the consumer of the library from doing unsafe things (e.g. unprotected calls to fopen etc.)
+* Fixed a small bug in the model checker that caused it to report a lot of false positives when assertion site events weren't reached at all.